BlueCipherite/Flappy-Bird-JS-Game/README.md

 # Flappy-Bird-JS-Game
-This is a Flappy Bird game written from scratch with javascript
+This is a Flappy Bird game written from scratch with HTML, CSS and Javascript.